sonertari/SSLproxy/README.md

 Filtering rules are applied based on certain precedence orders:

 - More specific rules have higher precedence.
+Log actions increase rule precedence too, but this effects log actions only, not the precedence of filter actions.
 - The precedence of filter types is as HTTP > SSL > Dst Host.
 Because, the application order of filter types is as Dst Host > SSL > HTTP, and a filter type can override the actions of a preceding filter type.